East San Fernando Valley Light Rail Transit

 Map of East San Fernando Valley Light Rail Transit Project

 Metro is building a new 6.7-mile light rail line with 11 stations along Van Nuys Boulevard from the G Line to San Fernando Road.
 This project improves access to jobs, schools, healthcare, and key destinations, while reducing emissions.
-A potential northern extension to the Sylmar/San Fernando Metrolink Station is also under study.

 Map of East San Fernando Valley Light Rail Transit Project